 If you like this ESL speaking activity, then you’re going to love this book: 101 ESL Activities for Teenagers and Adults.

-There are more than a hundred ESL games and activities for beginner to advanced students.
+There are more than a hundred ESL games and activities for all levels.
 They also cover a wide range of skills, from speaking to listening, reading and writing, as well as icebreakers/warm-ups and some that cover all 4-skills.

 101 ESL Activities is lesson planning made easy, guaranteed.
 You’ll save a ton of time and be able to create interesting, engaging lessons in no time.